markaspot/mark-a-spot/profiles/markaspot/modules/contrib/views_geojson/README.txt

 USAGE
 -----

-1. Create a View with a Page display on content with geospatial data.
+1. Create a View with a Feed display on content with geospatial data.
 2. Add fields to output a Geofield, longitude & latitude or WKT.
 3. Optionally add fields for name and description.
 4. Set Format for the display to "GeoJSON Feed".